Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media: Introduction

-\item As in \cite{ti}, assume that the kernel of the axis of isotropy $\overline{\xi}$ is an integrable hyperplane distribution. \end{itemize} Given these assumptions, we are ready to state our main results.
+\item Finally, as in \cite{ti}, we assume that the kernel of the axis of isotropy $\overline{\xi}$ is an integrable hyperplane distribution.
+This is a natural local (though not global) geological assumption, as discussed in \cite{ti}. \end{itemize} Given these assumptions, we are ready to state our main results.
 We start with the problem of recovering one of the parameters $a_{11}$, $a_{33}$, or $E^2$, if the other two are known. \begin{theorem} Suppose for $\nu = a_{11}$, $a_{33}$, or $E^2$ that the other parameters are known.
-Furthermore, suppose that a priori the difference $r_{\nu}$ is known to be supported in a set of sufficiently small width.
+Furthermore, suppose that \emph{a priori} the difference $r_{\nu}$ is known to be supported in a set of sufficiently small width.
 Then we can recover $a_{11}$ from the $qP$ travel time, or the $qSV$ travel time if $E^2$ is known to be nonzero, $a_{33}$ from the $qP$ travel time, and $E^2$ from either the $qP$ or $qSV$ travel times.
-(That is, knowledge of just the $qP$ wave speed guarantees $r_{\nu}\equiv 0$ with the assumptions above, while knowledge of just the $qSV$ wave speed guarantees $r_{\nu}\equiv 0$ for $\nu = E^2$ and for $\nu = a_{11}$ if $E^2$ is known to be nonzero.)
+(That is, knowledge of just the $qP$ travel times guarantees $r_{\nu}\equiv 0$ with the assumptions above, while knowledge of just the $qSV$ travel times guarantees $r_{\nu}\equiv 0$ for $\nu = E^2$ and for $\nu = a_{11}$ if $E^2$ is known to be nonzero.)
 In lieu of support assumptions on $r_{\nu}$, we still have stability estimates for $r_{\nu}$. \end{theorem} Note that a precise notion of width is given in Definition \ref{width}.
 The term ``stability estimates'' roughly refer to estimates of the form

 which hold \emph{assuming} that the travel times with respect to $\{a_{\nu}\}$ and $\{\tilde{a}_{\nu}\}$ are the same.
-The term $\|r_{\nu}\|_{H^{1/2}}$ should morally be controlled by $\|\nabla r_{\nu}\|_{L^2}$, and in fact Poincar\'e's inequality offers a way of controlling $\|u\|_{L^2}$ by $\|\nabla u\|_{L^2}$ for any $u\in C_c^{\infty}$ by a constant depending on the size of the support of $u$ (in particular going to zero as the width of the support goes to zero); controlling $\|u\|_{H^{1/2}}$ follows from Poincar\'e's inequality by a simple modification.
+The term $\|r_{\nu}\|_{H^{1/2}}$ should morally be controlled by $\|\nabla r_{\nu}\|_{L^2}$, given the assumption of the compact support of $r_{\nu}$, and in fact Poincar\'e's inequality offers a way of controlling $\|u\|_{L^2}$ by $\|\nabla u\|_{L^2}$ for any $u\in C_c^{\infty}$ by a constant depending on the size of the support of $u$ (in particular going to zero as the width of the support goes to zero); controlling $\|u\|_{H^{1/2}}$ follows from Poincar\'e's inequality by a simple modification.
 Thus for $u = r_{\nu}$ with sufficiently small width of support we can absorb the $\|r_{\nu}\|_{H^{1/2}}$ term into the $\|\nabla r_{\nu}\|_{L^2}$ term.
-A more precise statement will be stated later in this section after the appropriate operators for the analysis of the errors $r_{\nu}$ have been introduced, and will be explained further in Section \ref{recovsec}.
+A more precise statement will be stated later in Section \ref{extended-outline-subsec} after the appropriate operators for the analysis of the errors $r_{\nu}$ have been introduced, and will be explained further in Section \ref{recovsec}.